-The NVOCC bond is a unique type of bond used by businesses who transport goods between the United States and foreign countries.
-In order to understand why the bond is necessary, it is important to first understand exactly what it is.
+The NVOCC bond is a unique type of bond used by businesses that transport goods between the United States and foreign countries.
+To understand why the bond is necessary, it is important to first understand exactly what it is.
 This section provides an overview of the NVOCC bond and its purpose in business.

 What is the NVOCC Bond?